fmontser/ZenithTools/README.md

 * Customizable pomodoro technique sessions: number of rounds, work and rest time.
 * Custom filtered white noise generation to mask environmental noise and keep focused, with animated sliders.

+## Future updates

+* Add user preferences persistence
+* Add Noise presets
+* Add an icon to the app
+* Update SFML backend so Windows version can be self-contained
+* Improve the UI
+* Add customizable themed soundscapes
+* More productivity tools?

+## Known Issues

+* Small sound clipping due to hardware not being to reproduce high frequencies, as workarround mute the 24Khz band and so on.

 ## Releases

 * 1.0 is now released!
 Find binaries for Linux, macOS and Windows on the releases page.